arogozhnikov/arogozhnikov.github.io/_remarks/2016-05-22-new-item-for-lists.markdown

 print("  validation accuracy:\t\t{:.2f} %".format(numpy.mean(validation_accuracies) * 100.))
 ```

-This code is not that bad, but required some kung-fu and may look even more scary for a python novice.
+This code is not that bad, but requires some kung-fu and may look even more scary for a python novice.

 Now let's imagine that during tuple unpacking we can append values
-to lists without storing those in intermediate variable.
+to lists without storing those in an intermediate variable.

 ```python
 validation_losses = AppendableList()